Anish-Reddy-K/Group-7-CSCN72030-Project-III/README.md

 # FriendLens Web App

-## Overview
-FriendLens is a simple Flask web application that allows users to view and navigate through a collection of 4K wallpapers from the "Eternals" movie.
-The application provides a home page and a feed page for a user-friendly experience.

 ## Features
 - **Home Page (/):** Displays a collection of 4K wallpapers from the specified directory.
 - **Feed Page (/feed):** Renders a feed page (placeholder) for future functionality.